 - Send kudos to employees in Slack.
 A simple shout-out for a job well done provides employees with a boost of confidence.
 Doing this in a public space also allows their teammates to chime in with their praise and fun emojis.

 - Recognize one “employee of the month” and write up a brief description about what makes this all-star so valuable to your team.
-If you do this in advance, you can also ask teammates to write a short blurb about why they admire them too.
+If you do this in advance, you can also ask teammates to write a short blurb or create a video about why they admire them too.

 - Surprise employees with a thank-you note, gift card, care package, etc., to celebrate milestones like birthdays, weddings, new babies, and more.
 These show you care about your employees on a personal level (and not just as a cog in your machine).